 Cryptocurrencies’ Security in an Era of Quantum Computers

-Although quantum computers are largely theoretical, developments in the quantum computing space doubleevery 18 months, according to some studies.
-Therefore, importantly, blockchain and cryptocurrency enthusiasts should prepare for a quantum-supremacy future.
+Although quantum computers are largely theoretical, developments in the quantum computing space historically double every 18 months, according to some studies.
+Therefore, blockchain and cryptocurrency adopters should prepare for a quantum-supremacy future.

 Ultimately, quantum computing will affect how information is stored and manipulated.
 This change will affect all technologies whose data security depends on cryptographic digital signatures.

 ECC is a data encryption method based on the mathematical elliptic curve.
-It’s used worldwide to protect files so that only specified individuals can decode and read them.
+It is used worldwide to protect files so that only specified individuals can decode and read them.

 Apart from encrypting public keys on a blockchain, ECC is also used to encrypt user data online.
 However, experts agree that ECC is not quantum-safe because its complexity and difficult implementation increase the likelihood of errors.
 A quantum computer can decrypt an ECC public key and generate a wallet’s private key, rendering that wallet vulnerable.

-Although a quantum computer would not be able to change records on the blockchain, since no single piece of data can be altered without alteration on all other blocks, the quantum computer can access a wallet’s private key by decrypting the public key.
+Although a quantum computer would not be able to change records on a public blockchain, since no single piece of data can be altered without alteration on all other blocks, a quantum computer could access a wallet’s private key by decrypting the public key.
 As long as a wallet has been used to spend cryptocurrencies, its public keys are—of course—publicly available.
-Therefore, a capable decryption program on a quantum computer could hack these wallets.
+Therefore, a capable decryption program on a quantum computer may be able to hack these wallets.